claimvantage/sfdx-jenkins-shared-library/README.md

 ```
 To use it, your `Jenkinsfile` should look like this (and you will need
 [Scratch Org Definition File](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm)
-files that match the reqular expression):
+files that match the regular expression):
 ```
 #!groovy
 @Library('sfdx-jenkins-shared-library')